by Dr. Craig A. Maxwell

 - Fermented Foods – I also recommend a diet rich in lacto-fermented foods such as sauerkraut, kimchi, black garlic, and kefir.

 - Bone Broth – Bone broth is very nutritious and healing for your gut, as it contains calcium, magnesium, phosphorus, sodium, potassium, glucosamine, chondroitin, and glycine to ease digestion and soothe inflammation.

-Here is a good, simple recipe for chicken bone broth I found on this website:
+Here is a very good, simple recipe for chicken bone broth which I often recommend to my patients:

 Easy Slow-Cooker Bone Broth Recipe

 Place 1-2 lbs of chicken bones in pot and cover with cold water.
 Add 2 T of organic, raw apple cider vinegar and let sit for 30 min to an hour.
 This pulls the nutrients and minerals off the bones for a more nutrient dense soup.

 Simmer on low for 12-24 hours – 20 hours produces great results.

 Remove the bones.
 Next, fill sink with ice and water then pour through a cheese cloth lined strainer into a separate pot sitting in the ice bath.
 Stir until cool and place in fridge.

 Once completely cooled down the fat will solidify on top which can be scooped out and discarded.
 At this point divide into containers, saving enough for the next few days, and freeze what’s left.